 For example Neem oil, Cedarwood oil, Patchouli oil, Lavender oil, Rosemary oil, Oregano oil, Peppermint oil, and Eucalyptus oil all have proven properties that can quickly relieve Seborrheic Dermatitis symptoms.
 In fact Oregano oil is one of the most powerful antifungals (kills yeast) available [9] - and it's all natural!

-You can create your own blend at home by mixing these essential oils with a carrier oil like Coconut or Jojoba.
+You can create your own blend at home by mixing these essential oils with a carrier oil like Jojoba.
 I recommend limiting the total amount of essential oils to no more than 5-10%.
 You should never apply undiluted essential oils directly to the skin as they are quite potent and can cause irritation.
 It might be a little hard to find some of these oils locally, so I recommend checking online.

 If you're not quite ready to turn your kitchen into a chemistry lab, I've developed a product based on my extremely successful oil blend.
 It's called Derm-Essentials for Seborrheic Dermatitis.
 This is the same oil that really helped my wife get rid of her Seborrheic Dermatitis for good.
 The price is very reasonable and I'm sure much less than what you would pay for the ingredients yourself.
 The oil will hopefully take care of your Seborrheic Dermatitis symptoms while you work on the next two steps...